AbdulraheemAlani21/dental-caries-detection-ai/README.md

 # Model

-The trained VGG16 transfer learning model is included in this repository and can be used directly for inference.
+The trained model is available upon request.

 # Objective